 SQL Server 2012 is fast approaching its Extended Support end date of 12th July 2022.
 After this date regular security updates will no longer be provided, exposing your data to significant security and compliance risks.
 In addition to this, support for Windows Server 2012 and 2012 R2 will end in..

 Managing SQL Server production databases can become a nerve-wracking situation for administrators, especially when your organisation or business can have hundreds of databases that are vital to its existence and commerce.

 A common problem with data platform modernisation is gaining application vendor support for newer SQL Server versions, but that has been made easier since Microsoft’s change in position on the long-term use of database compatibility mode announced in 2018.

-As you’ll probably have heard, SQL Server 2008 and SQL Server 2008 R2 will go out of extended support in July 2019.
+SQL Server 2008 and SQL Server 2008 R2 have now left Extended Support and no longer receive security updates.
 This blog and infographic explain what this means and how unsupported products can affect your business:

 While performing an in-place SQL Server upgrade for a customer, I came across the KB2919355 issue.
 This article will show you how to resolve this this problem and point out why this can be misleading.

 A whole series of “speculative execution side-channel attacks” were disclosed in the first week of 2018, as detailed in this Microsoft article: https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/ADV180002

 Major security events like this highlight the severe risk companies are taking..